devture/email2matrix/docs/setup.md

 - A configuration file (`config.json`) created as shown in the [Configuration](configuration.md) documentation page

-	- `Smtp.Hostname` in your configuration file should either match the hostname leading to your server (using a regular `A` record), or it should be an MX record
+	- `Smtp.Hostname` in your configuration file should either match the hostname leading to your server (using a regular `A` record), or it should be an MX record that eventually leads to your server.
+In any case, what you see in `Smtp.Hostname` is the domain that needs to be in the `to` field of the emails you would be sending

 	- some mappings need to be defined (mailbox names and where those mailboxes lead on the Matrix side)